fibboo/yamdb_final/README.md

 # yatube and yamdb merged
 ## About:
 I merged two different projects to deploy them together on one server.<br>
-Both are work with https. <br><br>
+Both are work with https.
+### yatube
+It is some kind of social network.
+Made on pure Django. <br>
-yatube you can visit here https://fibboo.space/ <br>
+You can look demo https://fibboo.space/
-yamdb is avaliable here https://yamdb.fibboo.space/redoc/
+### yamdb
+It is an API service for creating and managing data base of works of art.
+Made on Django REST Framework. <br>
+You can look demo https://yamdb.fibboo.space/redoc/

 ## Requirements:
 docker https://docs.docker.com/engine/install/ <br>